Adity-star/Reinforcement-Learning/MDP and Bellaman's eqation/Bellaman's equation/README.md

 Understanding Bellman’s Equation is essential for grasping how RL algorithms work, and it serves as the foundation for many advanced techniques in the field.

 ---
+## Summary
+- The Bellman equation expresses the relationship between the value of a state and the values of its successor states.
+It can be expressed using a "backup" diagram.
+Bellman equations exist for both the value function and the action value function.
+- Value functions define an ordering over policies.
+A policy p1 is better than p2 if v_p1(s) >= v_p2(s) for all states s.
+For MDPs, there exist one or more optimal policies that are better than or equal to all other policies.
+- The optimal state value function v*(s) is the value function for the optimal policy.
+Same for q*(s, a).
+The Bellman Optimality Equation defines how the optimal value of a state is related to the optimal value of successor states.
+It has a "max" instead of an average.

 ## Additional Resources